-- 7.30 Use of Unsealed Radioactive Material for Uptake, Dilution, and Excretion Studies for which a Written Directive is Not Required. - 7.30.1 A licensee may use any unsealed radioactive material, in quantities that do not require a written directive, as described in 7.11, for a diagnostic use involving measurements of uptake, dilution, or excretion that: - 7.30.1.1 Is obtained from a manufacturer or preparer licensed pursuant to 3.12.10 or equivalent regulations of another Agreement State, a Licensing State, or NRC; or; - 7.30.1.2 Excluding production of PET radioactive material, is prepared by an authorized nuclear pharmacist, a physician who is an authorized user and who meets the requirements specified in Appendix 7E, Appendix 7F, or Appendix 7E3.1(2)(g), or an individual under the supervision of either as specified in 7.10; - 7.30.1.3 Is obtained from and prepared by a Department, Agreement State, Licensing State or NRC licensee for use in research in accordance with a Radioactive Drug Research Committee-approved protocol or an Investigational New Drug (IND) protocol accepted by FDA; or - 7.30.1.4 Is prepared by the licensee in accordance with a Radioactive Drug Research Committee-approved application or an Investigational New Drug (IND) protocol accepted by FDA for use in research. - 7.30.2 Authorized User Training For Uptake, Dilution, And Excretion Studies.
+7.30 Use of unsealed radioactive material for uptake, dilution, and excretion studies for which a written directive is not required.

+- 7.30.1 Except for quantities that require a written directive under 7.11.2, a licensee may use any unsealed radioactive material prepared for medical use for uptake, dilution, or excretion studies that is: - 7.30.1.1 Obtained from: - (1) A manufacturer or preparer licensed under Part 3, Section 3.12.10 or equivalent regulations of an Agreement State, or NRC; or; - (2) A PET radioactive drug producer licensed under Part 3, Section 3.8.10 or equivalent regulations of an Agreement State or NRC; or - 7.30.1.2 Excluding production of PET radionuclides, prepared by: - (1) An authorized nuclear pharmacist; - (2) A physician who is an authorized user and who meets the requirements specified in Appendix 7E, or Appendix 7F and Section 7E3.1(2)(g) of Appendix 7E; or - (3) An individual under the supervision, as specified in 7.10, of the authorized nuclear pharmacist in 7.30.1.2(1) or the physician who is an authorized user in 7.30.1.2(2); or - 7.30.1.3 Obtained from and prepared by a Department, Agreement State, or NRC licensee for use in research in accordance with a Radioactive Drug Research Committeeapproved protocol or an Investigational New Drug (IND) protocol accepted by FDA; or - 7.30.1.4 Prepared by the licensee for use in research in accordance with a Radioactive Drug Research Committee-approved application or an Investigational New Drug (IND) protocol accepted by FDA. - 7.30.2 Training For Uptake, Dilution, And Excretion Studies.

-The licensee shall require an authorized user of an unsealed radioactive material for the uses authorized under 7.30 to meet the requirements of Appendix 7D.
+The licensee shall require an authorized user of unsealed radioactive material for the uses authorized under 7.30 to meet the requirements of Appendix 7D.

-7.31 Possession of Survey Instrument.
+7.31 Reserved